 Design Vs Comfort

-Choosing the preference and ideal running sneakers can be a little challenging and confusing especially when looking at new complex technology & attractive design features that are in the shoe market.
-But then this doesn’t mean that you should allow all these fantastic features to sway your judgment and ignore more important factors like comfort and durability.
-The common error that most inexperienced people make while choosing running shoes is to lay major focus on style and design of a given shoe.
-Comfort should be the number one factor, then size, you should not sacrifice these two for the love of trendy fashion.
+Choosing the preference and ideal running sneakers can be a little challenging and confusing especially when looking at new complex technology & attractive design features, that are in the shoe market.
+This doesn’t mean that you should allow all these fantastic features to sway your judgment and ignore more important factors, like comfort and durability.
+The common error that most inexperienced people make, while choosing running shoes, is to lay major focus on style and design of a given shoe.
+Comfort should be the number one factor, then size.
+You should not sacrifice these two for the love of trendy fashion.

 Level Of Cushioning